Hujanen91/The-Longdog-Hunt-PP4/testing.md

 **Footer**

-Testing was performed on the footer links by clicking the font awesome icons and ensuring that the facebook icon opened facebook in a new tab and the github icon opened the github respitory in another tab.
+Testing was performed on the footer links by clicking the font awesome icons and ensuring that the facebook icon opened facebook in a new tab, that the instagram icon opened instagram in a new tab and the github icon opened the github respitory in another tab.
 These behaved as expected.

 ## Code Validation